aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/getting-started/load-license-from-stream-object/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Load License from Stream Object with Aspise.Page for .NET
+# How to Load License from Stream Object with Aspose.Page for .NET

 ## Introduction